shadrairfn/shadrairfn/README.md

 - 👋 Hi, I’m @shadrairfn
-- 👀 I’m interested in AI and Machine Learning
+- 👀 I’m interested in Software Development and Machine Learning
-- 🌱 I’m currently learning Python Language
+- 🌱 I’m currently learning Python and Java Language
 - 💞️ I’m looking to collaborate on -
 - 📫 How to reach me irfanshadra7@gmail.com
 - 😄 Pronouns: he/him